macros4outlook/quotefixmacro/README.md

 ### SoftWrap

-When enabled, this feature resizes the window in a way that the text editor wraps the text automatically after N charaters.
+When enabled, this feature resizes the window in a way that the text editor wraps the text automatically after N characters.
 Outlook wraps text automatically after sending it, but doesn't display the wrap when editing.
 Thus, this is useful to double-check that no new line breaks are introduced by Outlook when sending an email.